 Ridgeville Corners is a decidedly white-collar town, with fully 92.18% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Ridgeville Corners is a town of sales and office workers, professionals, and transportation and shipping workers.
 There are especially a lot of people living in Ridgeville Corners who work in office and administrative support (50.84%), sales jobs (21.79%), and community and social services (7.82%).

-Telecommuters are a relatively large percentage of the workforce: 25.14% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 25.14% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Being a small town, Ridgeville Corners does not have a public transit system used by locals to get to and from work.

-The percentage of adults in Ridgeville Corners with college degrees is slightly lower than the national average of 21.84% for all communities.
-14.34% of adults in Ridgeville Corners have a bachelor's degree or advanced degree.
+The citizens of Ridgeville Corners are slightly less educated than the national average of 21.84% for the average city or town: 14.34% of adults in Ridgeville Corners have a bachelor's degree or advanced degree

 The per capita income in Ridgeville Corners in 2022 was $29,796, which is lower middle income relative to Ohio and the nation.
 This equates to an annual income of $119,184 for a family of four.
 However, Ridgeville Corners contains both very wealthy and poor people as well.